Fukushima nuclear accident: Equipment, facility, and operational changes

 A number of nuclear reactor safety system lessons emerged from the incident.
 The most obvious was that in tsunami-prone areas, a power station's sea wall must be adequately tall and robust.
 At the Onagawa Nuclear Power Plant, closer to the epicenter of the 11 March 2011 earthquake and tsunami, the sea wall was 14 m tall and successfully withstood the tsunami, preventing serious damage and radioactivity releases.

 Nuclear power station operators around the world began to install passive autocatalytic recombiners ("PARs"), which do not require electricity to operate.
 PARs work much like the catalytic converter on the exhaust of a car to turn potentially explosive gases such as hydrogen into water.
 Had such devices been positioned at the top of the reactor buildings, where hydrogen gas collected, the explosions would not have occurred and the releases of radioactive isotopes may have been less.

 Unpowered filtering systems on containment building vent lines, known as Filtered Containment Venting Systems (FCVS), can safely catch radioactive materials and thereby allow reactor core depressurization, with steam and hydrogen venting with minimal radioactivity emissions.
 Filtration using an external water tank system is the most common established system in European countries, with the water tank positioned outside the containment building.
 In 2013, TEPCO installed additional filters, vents, and other safety systems at Kashiwazaki-Kariwa Nuclear Power Plant.

 For Generation II reactors located in flood or tsunami prone areas, a 3+ day supply of back-up batteries has become an informal industry standard.
 Another change is to harden the location of back-up diesel generator rooms with water-tight, blast-resistant doors and heat sinks, similar to those used by nuclear submarines.

 Upon a station blackout, similar to the one that occurred after the back-up battery supply was exhausted, many constructed Generation III reactors adopt the principle of passive nuclear safety.
 They take advantage of convection and gravity to ensure an adequate supply of cooling water to handle the decay heat, without the use of pumps.

 As the crisis unfolded, the Japanese government sent a request for robots developed by the U.S. military.
-The robots went into the plants and took pictures to help assess the situation, but they couldn't perform the full range of tasks usually carried out by human workers.
+The robots went into the plants and took pictures to help assess the situation, but they could not perform the full range of tasks usually carried out by human workers.
 The accident illustrated that robots lacked sufficient dexterity and robustness to perform critical tasks.
 In response to this shortcoming, a series of competitions were hosted by DARPA to accelerate the development of humanoid robots that could supplement relief efforts.
 Eventually a wide variety of specially designed robots were employed (leading to a robotics boom in the region), but as of early 2016, three of them had promptly become non-functional due to the intensity of the radioactivity.